keithjgrant/Taming-CSS/Crawling/chapter1.md

 <p id="bigred">Consectetur adipiscing elit.</p>
 ```

-Open up the page in your browser, and you should see the result:
+Save and oen up the page in your browser, and you should see the result:

 <img src="figure1.png"/>